Updated July 7, 2023

 - Average Cost of Capital = 11.5%

-The proportion of DebtNew is calculated as
+The calculation of the proportion of DebtNew is as below:

 - Proportion of DebtNew = 1 – 75%